apexfarm/ApexQuery/README.md

 #### Set Root Filter

-`whereBy(Filter filter)` API accepts either a comparison expression or a logical statement.
+The `whereBy(Filter filter)` API accepts either a comparison expression or a logical statement.

 ```java
 Query accountQuery = Query.of('Account')